luapower/website/www/md/building.md

  * Each supported package/platform/arch combination has a separate build script in `csrc/<package>/build-<platf><arch>.sh`.
  * C sources are included so you can start right away.
- * Dependent packages are listed on the website and in `csrc/<package>/WHAT`.
+ * Dependent packages are listed on the website (under the section "Binary Dependencies") and in `csrc/<package>/WHAT`.
 Build those first.
  * The only sure way to get a binary on the first try is to use the exact toolchain as described here for each platform.
  The good news is that you _will_ get a binary.
  * For building Lua/C modules you need [lua-headers].
  * For building Lua/C modules on Windows you also need [luajit].
- * You will get both dynamic libraries and static libraries (stripped).
+ * You will get both dynamic libraries (stripped) and static libraries.
- * libgcc and libstdc++ will be statically linked, except on OSX which doesn't support that.
+ * libgcc and libstdc++ will be statically linked, except on OSX which doesn't support that and where libc++ is used.
  * Binaries on Windows are linked to msvcrt.dll.
  * Lua/C modules on Windows are linked to lua51.dll (which is why you need luajit).
  * OSX libs set their install_name to `@rpath/<libname>.dylib`